What is Mica?

 Mica is widely distributed and occurs in igneous, metamorphic and sedimentary rocks.
 Large crystals of mica used for various applications are typically mined from granitic pegmatites.

 - Thermal conductivity (anisotropic)

 - Sound damping

 Coatings & Construction

 The particle shape and chemical composition of mica allows it to be used to increase chemical, corrosion, cracking, weather and UV resistance in paints and varnishes.
 When formulated into paint and mortar, mica can give a very smooth finish and easy dispersion.
 Coarser grades are used to give a decorative, pearlescent effect.

 The strengthening and elastic properties of mica are harnessed in the plastics industry for the production of complex injection molded parts.

 Mica is widely used to improve the acoustic qualities of sound insulation, in automotive applications for example.

-For Ceramics, please contact the Imerys Ceramics Division.
+For Ceramics, please visit Imerys Ceramics.